blairrorani/blairrorani-old/_posts/2015-3-30-drawathon-day-15.md

 category: drawing
 ---

 Aaand scene.
 Day 15 is finally here.
-That's for being part of the journey.
+Thanks for being part of the journey.

 Here's a video of how I drew **a sheep**.